python-project-iiitb/Superhero/README.md

   -  And 2 more days will be alloted for the members to complete the work if they delayed it due to some reasons.

-Instructions to run the code/game:
+Instructions to play the game:
-1. Firstly enter your name and click SPACE_BAR to start playing the game.
+- Firstly enter your name and click SPACE_BAR to start playing the game.
-2. Use the arrow keys to control our superhero for moving in that specific direction.
+- Use the arrow keys to control our superhero for moving in that specific direction.
-3. There are moving and stationary obstacles (cactus, planks, fire, bullets, gunmen, dragon)
+- There are moving and stationary obstacles (cactus, planks, fire, bullets, gunmen, dragon)
-4. if one comes in contact with any of the obstacles he/she lose
+- if one comes in contact with any of the obstacles he/she lose
-5. If the player collects all 26 coins and reach the flag he/she wins the game.
+- If the player collects all 26 coins and reach the flag he/she wins the game.